 - Fun and Curiosity – Individuals whose skills range from low to medium hack for leisure or curiosity.
 For some, breaking into high-profile cybersecurity infrastructures is a heady victory they flaunt to fellow hackers.
 Others may use their hacking skills as a form of recreation.

 With these motivations and methods, you’ll know that your cybersecurity should provide ample protection against DoS/DDoS attacks, SQL injections, and malware.
 You must also implement a strict password hygiene policy and update user permissions whenever someone leaves the company.

 No business is 100 percent safe from cyber attacks.
 Large corporations are justified in investing thousands of dollars into cybersecurity because the repercussions of just one successful breach can cost them millions.
 SMBs are also in the same boat.
 However, their budgets and human resources may be more limited.

-If you own or represent an SMB that faces legitimate cybersecurity threats, outsourcing your cybersecurity can be your best option.
+Outsourcing your cybersecurity can be your best option if you own or represent an SMB that faces legitimate cybersecurity threats.

 Future-proofing a business is tricky, but it is possible with Aligned Technology Solutions.
 Aligned Technology Solutions can provide managed cybersecurity solutions that address the top cybersecurity threats companies face today.
 More importantly, we offer proactive plans that anticipate the ever-changing cybersecurity landscape.
 Call (703) 740-8797 or fill out our contact form today to book a consultation.